nasa-jpl/ION-DTN/gh-pages/docs/Basic-Configuration-File-Tutorial.md

 1400 is the estimated size of each convergence-layer protocol data unit (in bytes); in this case, the value is based on the size of a UDP/IP packet on Ethernet.

-100 is the estimated size of the protocol transmission overhead (in bytes) per convergence-layer procotol data unit sent.
+100 is the estimated size of the protocol transmission overhead (in bytes) per convergence-layer protocol data unit sent.

 `a induct ltp 1 ltpcli `